Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Possible reasons:

-**The application in the tab is not initialized**.
+**1. The application in the tab is not initialized**.
 To display your app, it must first be initialized via Ecwid JS SDK with a correct namespace.

 *How to check*

 Make sure you initialize the app in your code with the proper namespace using the `.init()` method of [Ecwid JS SDK](https://developers.ecwid.com/api-documentation/ecwid-javascript-sdk).

-**The iframe URL performs a redirect**.
+**2. The iframe URL performs a redirect**.
 When loading application in Ecwid Control Panel, Ecwid checks for the iframe page to have the same address as specified in the application.

 *How to check*